Mila Kunis: Relationships

 Kunis began dating her former That '70s Show co-star Ashton Kutcher in 2012.
 They became engaged in February 2014, and were married in July 2015 in Oak Glen, California.
 The couple have two children: a daughter born in October 2014 and a son born in November 2016.
 The family resides in a sustainable farmhouse, designed by the couple and architect Howard Backen, in Beverly Hills.

 In 2016, Kunis, while pregnant with her second child, undertook the surprise renovation of her parents' condominium, over a six-week period, which was documented for My HouzzTV.
 She had grown up in the condominium from the age of nine, along with her older brother and her parents.

+Activism

+In 2014, Kunis appeared in a range of global advertising for Beam, Inc. (makers of Jim Beam bourbon).
+Kunis was among several female stars photographed by Canadian singer-songwriter Bryan Adams in conjunction with the Calvin Klein Collections for a feature titled American Women 2010, with the proceeds from the photographs donated to the NYC AIDS foundation.
+During the summer of 2010 Kunis served with Randy Jackson as the Master of Ceremonies for the 9th Annual Chrysalis Foundation Benefit.
+The Chrysalis Foundation is a Los Angeles-based non-profit organization formed to help economically disadvantaged and homeless individuals to become self-sufficient through employment opportunities.
+Her 2017 announcement on Conan that she would donate to Planned Parenthood in Vice President Mike Pence's name received praise from supporters of abortion rights; conversely, several anti-abortion advocates criticized her and Beam, Inc. on Twitter, creating the hashtag #BoycottJimBeam.

 In April 2020, Kunis and Kutcher developed their own wine, named Quarantine Wine, with 100% of the proceeds going to give aid during the COVID-19 pandemic.
 The following year, they launched Outside Wine, a blend of red wine, whose profits would benefit The Skate Park Project and Thorn.org.

-In 2022, Kunis and Kutcher started a GoFundMe page to help two online companies (Airbnb and Flexport) to aid refugees fleeing the violence in Russia's invasion of Ukraine.
+In 2022, the pair started a GoFundMe page to help two online companies (Airbnb and Flexport) to aid refugees fleeing the violence in Russia's invasion of Ukraine.
 They exceeded their goal as of March 18, 2022.
 The couple promised to donate of their own money to the cause.

-In 2023, after the conviction of That 70's Show castmate Danny Masterson for rape, Kunis, along with Ashton Kutcher, wrote letters to the judge in support of Masterson.
-The letters stated that Masterson was a good person and that he treated people with "decency, equality, and generosity".
-After the letters were made public, Kunis and Kutcher received immediate backlash and criticism for their support of Masterson, especially due to Kunis and Kutcher's involvement in Thorn, a charity to expose the sexual exploitation of children.
-After the backlash, Kunis and Kutcher apologized in a video.
-In the video, the two claimed that the letters were only intended for the judge and not for the public.
-The apology was similarly criticized as "performative and insincere".